 Barcelona, the cosmopolitan capital of Spain’s Catalonia region, is known for its art and architecture.
 Last year, an estimated 32 million tourists visited Barcelona, far outnumbering its 1.6 million residents.

 The city is small compared to other cities in Europe but you would want to avoid buying your property in one of the main tourist areas.

-If you would like to use the property as a holiday home and to be within walking distance of the best Barcelona can offer we would advise that you stick to the Eixample area close to the Passeig de Gràcia and Rambla de catalunya boulevard.
+If you would like to use the property as a holiday home and to be within walking distance of the best Barcelona can offer we would advise that you stick to the Load space covers Eixample area close to the Passeig de Gràcia and Rambla de catalunya boulevard.

 Below we have prepared a guide of some of the areas we recommend.